Scope of this Policy

 - would reasonably expect us to use or disclose the information for that purpose and either consented or it is impracticable to obtain consent and we provide opt out and prominently advise that the person can make such a request.

-We will not use sensitive information that we hold about individuals for the purposes of direct marketing.
-If we do, we will only do this if you have consented to the use or disclosure of the information.
+We will not use sensitive personal information that we hold about individuals for the purposes of direct marketing.

 Individuals may request at any time to not receive direct marketing communications from us using any means.
-If such a request is made, we will not charge a fee for the making of or given effect to your request.
+If such a request is made, we will not charge a fee for the making of or giving effect to the request.

 Complaints handling process